 Yoga for children can be fun and helpful!
 It is a great way to help improve the child’s self esteem through helping them to become stronger both physically and psychologically.
 Benefits of yoga for kids are varied from improved aerobic capacity to improved classroom behavior.
 Teaching yoga to kids can be a fun activity to do with your child and it is a great way to bring purposeful discipline into your family routine.
 Your kids may also enjoy this mindfulness video from Ashley Eckstein (voice of Ahsoka Tano on Star Wars: The Clone Wars) that teaches us about the importance of breathing and achieving a state of calm.

+Which benefits of yoga for kids do you find most appealing?
 Have you tried any fun poses with your child?
 It is fun to enjoy physical movement and positive affirmation with kids.
 I hope these ideas help you develop yoga routines that work well for you and your children.